obsidianforensics/unfurl/README.md

 1. Browse to 127.0.0.1:5000/
 1. Enter the URL to unfurl in the form, and 'Unfurl!'

+### Testing

+1. Units tests are dedicated for testing unique url.
+1. Integration tests concern testing multiple component of the webapp including a call for the API.
+1. To run all tests (units and integration) ``python -m unittest discover -s tests``

 ## Legal Bit
 This is not an officially supported Google product.